ufal/npfl122/labs/faq.md

 - _Do agents need to be trained directly in ReCodEx?_

-  No, you can pre-train your agent locally (unless specified otherwise in a task description).
+  No, you can pre-train your agent locally (unless specified otherwise in the task description).

 ### TOCEntry: Competitions